Do you want a cleaner home? Today we’re sharing our favorite easy cleaning tips that will help you keep your home clean every day!

 Pick up/De-clutter Downstairs

-•Pick up anything that is lying around and not in it’s proper place.
+•Pick up anything that is lying around and not in it’s proper place, or as Marie Kondo would say – tidy up!
 I feel like this might be the most important key to keeping a neat house.
 Especially in a smaller house, which ours is, it can go from neat to a disaster pretty quickly!

 Now I find that if I pick up anything that doesn’t belong on a daily basis, it goes a long way to keeping things from getting out of control!
 If it’s my husband’s or one of the kids, I either put it in their rooms or on the stairs so that they can take it up next time they go.
 And of course if it’s mine, I try to be mindful of putting it away.
 Even now, I sometimes slip and my things are the ones that are piled up!
 But that effort of doing it most of the time really pays off.